Hybrid quantum-classical systems: statistics, entropy, microcanonical ensemble and its connection to the canonical ensemble: Description of the hybrid microcanonical ensemble

 A maximal set of MESs on $M_H$ can be constructed from the adiabatic basis as follows

-By \eqref{eq:defRhoH}, hybrid densities can be fully described by determining the contribution of each element in $\mathcal{B}_{\hat{H}}$.
-In order to describe the hybrid microcanonical ensemble, only those elements in $\mathcal{B}_{\hat{H}}$ with energy in a certain interval $[E, E + \epsilon]$ should be allowed, which results in the following subset:
+By Eq. \eqref{eq:defRhoH}, hybrid densities can be fully described by determining the contribution of each element in $\mathcal{B}_{\hat{H}}$.
+To describe the hybrid microcanonical ensemble, only those elements in $\mathcal{B}_{\hat{H}}$ with energy in a certain interval $[E, E + \epsilon]$ should be allowed, which results in the following subset:

 Let $\iota(\xi)$ denote the (possibly empty) set of pairs $(i,j)$ such that $(\xi, \pi_{i,j}^\xi) \in \mathcal{A}_{\hat{H}}^{E, \epsilon}$.
 Physically, this set indicates which elements of the adiabatic basis at $\xi$ have energy within the allowed interval.
-Restricting \eqref{eq:defRhoH} to \eqref{eq:subMESs} gives the following expression for the hybrid density matrix describing the hybrid microcanonical ensemble at every $\xi \in M_C$:
+Restricting Eq. \eqref{eq:defRhoH} to Eq. \eqref{eq:subMESs} gives the following expression for the hybrid density matrix describing the hybrid microcanonical ensemble at every $\xi \in M_C$:

 The coefficients $p_{i,j}^\xi$ represent the probabilities associated to states $(\xi,\pi_{i,j}^\xi)$, and have to be determined by a maximum entropy principle.
-In order to be globally defined, we will consider that these coefficients exist for every $\xi \in M_C$, being equal to zero if the the corresponding hybrid state does not have energy within the allowed interval, i.e. $p_{i,j}^\xi = 0$ if either $\iota(\xi) = \emptyset$ or $(i,j) \notin \iota(\xi)$.
+To be globally defined, we will consider that these coefficients exist for every $\xi \in M_C$, being equal to zero if the the corresponding hybrid state does not have energy within the allowed interval, i.e. $p_{i,j}^\xi = 0$ if either $\iota(\xi) = \emptyset$ or $(i,j) \notin \iota(\xi)$.
 With these values, the hybrid density matrix \eqref{eq:propRHmC} can be simply written as

 For the sake of simplicity, we will assume in the following that these coefficients can be defined by a generalized function on $M_H$.
-In such a case, the classical marginal distribution can be obtained by taking the trace of \eqref{eq:propRHmC2} to define
+In such a case, the classical marginal distribution can be obtained by taking the trace of Eq. \eqref{eq:propRHmC2} to define

 with the normalization condition \eqref{eq:normRH}:

 Considering the hybrid entropy \eqref{eq:SH} and imposing the normalization condition \eqref{eq:normRH} as a constraint with a Lagrange multiplier $\lambda$ gives as a result the following functional: